TomArbaugh/BalancedWorkspace/README.md

 UPDATE: Logged-in user can edit their canned responses as their services, resources, or processes change.
 DELETE: Logged-in user can delete canned responses when they are no longer needed.

-4. Message Triggers
+4. Messages

-CREATE: Logged-in user can create a message trigger.
+CREATE: Logged-in user can create a messages.
-READ: Logged-in user can view their existing message triggers, and messages that have been sent by message triggers.
+READ: Logged-in user can view their existing messages, and message other users.
-UPDATE: Logged-in user can update their message triggers.
+UPDATE: Logged-in user can update their messages.
-DELETE: Logged-in user can delete their message triggers.
+DELETE: Logged-in user can delete their messages.

  # Schema